 3) Putting too much force in the kick during the upbeat: in the freestyle stroke, the upbeat phase of the kick isn’t propulsive.
 So ideally you should relax your leg during the upbeat to save energy.

 4) Bending your knee and pointing your toes during the upbeat: these two mistakes are closely related to the previous one.

 If you put too much force into the kick during the upbeat, you’ll also have the tendency to bend your knee and point your toes, which wastes energy and increases drag.

 Ideally, you should relax your leg so that the water pressure will extend it during the upbeat.

-Using swimming fins and regularly stretching can improve the flexibility of your ankles.
+Using swimming fins and regularly stretching your ankles can improve their flexibility.

-2) We have swimming exercises to learn how to flutter kick and balance in a prone position.
+2) We have an article with exercises to learn the flutter kick and balance in a prone position.

 3) An excellent exercise to improve your kick is vertical kicking.